-If you still want to blend fish safely, just remove the larger bones and make sure there is plenty of liquid in blender to keep moving blending blades.
+If you still want to blend fish safely, just remove the larger bones and make sure there is plenty of liquid in a blender to keep moving the blending blades.

 Strong Smelling Foods

-Strong smelling or spicy foods like garlic, ginger and dried red chili, peppers should not put in a blender, because it leaves consistent odor and spice behind it, which easily transfer to next blending thing.
+Strong-smelling or spicy foods like garlic, ginger and dried red chilli, peppers should not be put in a blender, because it leaves consistent odour and spice behind them, which easily transfer to the next blending thing.

-To reduce odor from these strong smelling foods either you can cook these foods before blending or blend them in small amounts along with other foods.
+To reduce odour from these strong-smelling foods either you can cook these foods before blending or blend them in small amounts along with other foods.